kingram6865/rick_and_morty_versus_the_worlds/README.md

 ## Change Log
  - There are too many choices for World (location) so the user interface is a radio selector to choose Rick or Morty, and a spinner to determine the maximum number of opponents.
-The location will be chosen randomly once the user input is complete
+The location will be chosen randomly once the user input is complete.
+ - Submit button triggers the game